 While everyone wants the best picture possible, it is important to know a few more differences between HD and SD.

-Pixels – For many of us, 480p and 1080p etc. are just numbers.
+Resolution – For many of us, 480p and 1080p, etc. are just numbers.
 You can safely assume the higher number the better but do not understand much past that.
-The “p” in all of these stands for pixels.
 Just like in a camera the more pixels you have the clearer and better the picture and detail will be.

 Any AV company should be able and willing to explain every single item on your quote in layman’s terms.
-If they cannot this may be a sign they are trying to take advantage of you, consider it a red flag.
-Your AV company should be on your team, ask them questions and learn from them.
-Your AV team should be there for you and have your back.
-Informing you and empowering you in your decisions in order to have the best event possible!
+If they cannot, this may be a sign they are trying to confuse you on purpose.
+Your AV company should be on your team, so ask them questions and learn from them.
+Think of your AV team as a partner – they should be there for you and have your back, informing you and empowering you in your decisions in order to have the best event possible!